ameliasquires/kanna-site/readme.md

   - [ ] more sexy gradients (everywhere)
   - [ ] lower verbosity (and options to change it)
   - [ ] move all dependencies to local ones
+  - [ ] check for permissions on what ports to open

 ### issues

   - [x] storage not saving
-  - [ ] check for login key cookie on page loads
+  - [ ] check for login key cookie on page load

 FeMail (iron mail)